 1/4 Mile: 10.9 @ 139 mph

 At power levels like these, a manual transmission would explode after a few miles.
-So another great Pagani Huayra specs are the 7 sequential gears of the Xtrac transmission.
+So another great Pagani Huayra feature is the 7 sequential gears of the Xtrac transmission.
 Sure a dual-clutch gearbox would have worked, but the disadvantage would be 154 lbs in extra weight.
 Driving a sequential on the street is a thrill like none other, and the final drive symphony as you go through the gears is better than any audio system.
 The differential is computer-controlled along with a mechanical locker, and they offer a nice overdrive for highway cruising.
 A proper gated Italian shifter makes all the right sounds and mechanical feedback.

 Here is where the laws of supply and demand come into play.
 The agreement between Mercedes-AMG and Pagani was predicated on 100 engines.
 This includes all the special editions and the Roadster models.
 Because they are built to order, only a few cars are built each month.
 Once 100 examples are built, the Huayra’s successor will be well into development.
 Without any options, the Pagani Huayra price is $2.4 Million to start the process.
 We have never seen a Pagani without options because if you can afford it, you can also splurge for unique colors or the wild Tempesta Package.

-If you are looking for an all-out track car, the Pagani Huayra specs include an optional Tempesta package.
+If you are looking for an all-out track car, the Pagani Huayra includes an optional Tempesta package.
 It can only be installed at two locations in the US.
 This $181,000 crate arrives with a new front splitter, rocker panels, and a new rear clip.
 They are the products of extensive 3d modeling and wind tunnel testing to increase the downforce at every corner.
 Also included are new Ohlins coil-overs specific to each corner.
 One of the most exquisite examples is the Pagani Huayra BC.
 This track-focused car was named for Benny Caiola, Pagani’s first customer, and collector.
 The Pagani Huayra BC price was $2.4 Million each, and all 20 sold out at an instant.